 The sales data used to determine values is not public information because Wyoming is a non-disclosure state.
 It can only be attained through the “exchange of evidence” process between the protestor and the assessor’s office.

-Even with the evidence in hand, ordinary citizens are often at a loss as to how to use it to build their case.
+Even with the evidence in hand, ordinary citizens are often at a loss as to how to use it to build their case, according to former Johnson County assessor Cindy Barlow, who represented dozens of Natrona County appeal cases this year.

-“It’s stacked against the taxpayer,” said Commissioner Rob Hendry.
+“It’s stacked against the taxpayer,” said Commissioner Rob Hendry on Tuesday.

 The now-infamous situation with property taxes in Natrona County was described in testimony this September to the Wyoming Legislature’s Joint Revenue Committee to provide some guidance for potential reforms.